eastgenomics/eggd_staraligner/README.md

 * `--sentieon_tar`: (file) Tarballed Sentieon package.
 Currently defaults to use Sentieon 202112.05
 * `--read_length`: (int) The length of the genomic sequence around the annotated junction to be used in constructing the splice junctions database.
 Ideally, this length should be equal to the ReadLength-1, where ReadLength is the length of the reads.
 The reference genome and genome indices from the CTAT library needs this to be set at 150, so that is the default.
 * `--genome_lib`:(file) A CTAT genome library, which is a reference file bundle required by Trinity CTAT tools.
 This contains the genome indices and reference genome that are needed to run Sentieon STAR aligner
+* `--parameters`: (string) The parameters with which to run Sentieon's STAR aligner.
+Should be space-delimated, and in the format `--parameter-name value` e.g. `--alignIntronMax 100000 --alignSJstitchMismatchNmax 5 -1 5 5`.
+Has default parameters set if not configured by the user.

 ## How does this app work?
 eggd_staraligner takes an input array of fastq.gz files and runs sentieon STAR aligner on the fastqs to align them to the reference genome.